PiggyAwesome/useless/README.md

-Yo mamma so fat when she plays hop scotch she goes Chicago, New York, L.A.
+Yo mamma is so fat when she jumped in the air she got stuck